Devin J. Cornell, Ph.D.

 Package for parsing, storing, and accessing text documents and models for large scale text analysis.

-GitHub Project / Docs
+GitHub / Docs

 CoProc